aharmo3/Highspot-Coding-Exercise/README.md

 ## Known Issues
 * When running the ng build -prod command, the angular cli throws a very vague error that I am researching.
-* Intermittenly I was seeing a error regarding the card interface.
+* Intermittently I was seeing a error regarding the card interface.
+Please let me know if this occurs.
+I believed I fix the issue and it may be a caching issue on my localmachine.